Avik-Das-567/Linear-Regression-with-Python/Additional Exercise/README.md

 ## Key Highlights

 - Implemented reusable linear regression model in a standalone Python class
-- Applied regression to a real-world style dataset
+- Applied regression to a real-world inspired dataset
 - Visualized training convergence and prediction accuracy

 ---